MathEXLab/PySPOD/README.md

 * [Gianmarco Mengaldo](mailto:gianmarco.mengaldo@gmail.com).

 Contact me by email for further information or questions about **PySPOD**, or suggest pull requests.
-Contributions improving either the code or the documentation are welcome!
+Contributions improving code and documentation, as well as suggestions about new features are more than welcome!

 ## License
 See the [LICENSE](LICENSE.rst) file for license rights and limitations (MIT).